BrendanBezuko/graph_algo_visualizer/README.md

 - **Floyd-Warshall Algorithm:** Finds shortest paths and reconstructs them, allowing for detailed path analysis.

 ## Known Issues and Bugs
+- **Spaghetti Code** Please don't think this is my best code.
+This was tricky to build, but would greatly benifit from moving to a reactive framework or just better decoupling.

-- **Floyd-Warshall Limitation:** There's an unidentified bug where the Floyd-Warshall algorithm doesn't always function as expected.
-Also only on **Mac** ArrayIndex out of bounds.
-Investigation and debugging are ongoing.
+- **Floyd-Warshall Limitation:** There's an unidentified bug where the Floyd-Warshall algorithm doesn't always function as expected.Investigation and debugging are ongoing.

 - **Does not scale correctly for macos:** The scale is totally incorrect ony my new macbook, but was totally fine windows linux with a nvidia gpu.

 ## Future Improvements

 - **Interactive Nodes:** Plans to add functionality for users to click on nodes to select paths manually.
-- **Enhanced Graphical Models:** More intricate graphs to model real-world objects and scenarios are being considered.
+- **Enhanced Graphical Models:** Allowing the user to upload their own weight graphs, possibly even software to turn a 3D mesh into a weight graph.

 ## Installation and Usage